 Using many forward-thinking energy saving technologies, the project is tracking LEED Gold certification.

-“The kick-off meeting set the trajectory for an outstanding collaboration.
+“The kick-off meeting and every subsequent meeting set the trajectory for an outstanding collaboration.
 The planning process was amazing.”

 Deborah L. Hardy, Dean of Health Technologies